elimirks/b64/README.md

 The `+=`, `-=`, ..., operators in C are written as `=+`, `=-`, ...

 This leads to some whitespace dependence to avoid ambiguity.
 Specifically, `a =*b` is the same as `a =* b`, but is different than `a = *b`.
 Similarly with `=-`.
+### Function pointers
+Any expression can be called.
+If it's an expression other than a function name, the expression value will be considered a function pointer.

+To create a reference to a function, us the syntax `&fun`.
 ## Compiler notes
 ### UTF-8
 - It will mostly work inside comments (except for UTF-8 sequences with trailing `*/` bytes!).